Flag of Texas: Colors and symbolism

-The exact shades of red, white, and blue to be used in the flag are specified by Texas statute to be the same as those of the flag of the United States, which are:
+In 2001, the Texas legislature specified that the colors of the Texas flag should be "(1) the same colors used in the United States flag; and (2) defined as numbers 193 (red) and 281 (dark blue) of the Pantone Matching System."

 The Texas Flag Code assigns the following symbolism to the colors of the Texas flag: blue stands for loyalty, white for purity, and red for bravery.
 The code also states that the single (lone) star "represents ALL of Texas and stands for our unity as one for God, State, and Country".

-The idea of the single red stripe and single white stripe actually dates back to the short-lived Republic of Fredonia, a small state near modern Nacogdoches which seceded from Mexico in 1826 before being forcibly re-integrated.
-The new state was formed through an alliance between local Anglo settlers and Native American tribes and the Fredonian flag used a white and red stripe to symbolize the two ethnic/racial groups from which the state was formed.
+The idea of the single red stripe and single white stripe dates back to the short-lived Republic of Fredonia, a small state near modern Nacogdoches which seceded from Mexico in 1826 before being forcibly re-integrated.
+The new state was formed through an alliance between local Anglo settlers and several Native American tribes, and the Fredonian flag used a red and white stripe to symbolize the unity between these groups.
 Though this rebellion ultimately failed it served as an inspiration to the later Texas Revolution.

 The idea of the "lone star" is, in fact, an older symbol predating the flag which was used to symbolize Texans' solidarity in declaring independence from Mexico.
 A similar lone star was on the "Burnet Flag", which resembled the flag of the short-lived Republic of West Florida.
 The "Lone Star" is still seen today as a symbol of Texas' independent spirit, and gave rise to the state's official nickname "The Lone Star State".